 What is it: A chilled celebration of ambient, pop, electro and indie, with environmentally- and politically-conscious overtones.
-Among the kids' workshops and live theatre, there'll also be a number of panel debates.
+Kids' workshops, live theatre, spoken word and comedy add to the mix.

 What is it: A veritable explosion of music, arts and creativity, Camp Bestival prides itself on blending kids' and adults' experiences through spoken word, live theatre and a diverse musical line-up.

 What is it: A weekend of revelry in the beautiful Brecon Beacons.
-There are a wobble-inducing 99 varieties of local beers and ciders on offer for the parents, and plenty of interactive workshops and performances for the kids.
+There's a wobble-inducing 99 varieties of local beers and ciders on offer for the parents, and plenty of interactive workshops and performances for the kids.